-Jason Brennan (Ph.D., 2007, University of Arizona) is Assistant Professor of Strategy, Economics, Ethics, and Public Policy at Georgetown University, where he teaches courses in ethics, economics, entrepreneurship, and public policy.
+Jason Brennan (Ph.D., 2007, University of Arizona) is Assistant Professor of Strategy, Economics, Ethics, and Public Policy at Georgetown University, where he teaches courses in ethics, political economy, moral psychology, entrepreneurship, and public policy.
 He was formerly Assistant Professor of Philosophy, Research, at Brown University.

-He has recently finished writing Compulsory Voting: For and Against (Cambridge University Press, under contract), a debate with co-author Lisa Hill.
-He is currently writing Why Not Capitalism?
-(Routledge, under contract), Markets without Limits (Routledge, under contract, with Peter Jaworski), and Against Politics (Princeton University Press, under contract).
+He is currently writing Markets without Limits (Routledge, under contract, with Peter Jaworski), and Against Politics (Princeton University Press, under contract).